Enter the

 Current Facts

 Candil apples, botanically classified as Malus domestica, are a uniquely shaped, heirloom variety that belongs to the Rosaceae family.
-This late-season apple is known by many different names, with Candil a predominately English term, and is also known as Candil Sinap, Kandil, and Kandil Sinap, with sinap sometimes being spelled sinop.
-As with its history, the origins of the apple’s name have varied references that roughly translate to mean the “lamp” or “apple of Sinop.”
-Sinap is named after the Sinop Peninsula on the Black Sea, and the word Kandil translates to mean lamp, symbolizing the bright and luminous appearance of the apple’s skin.
-Candil apples were once one of the most prized varieties in eastern Europe and central Asia, being highly exported into Moscow and St. Petersburg in Russia.
-The fruits were favored for their unique shape and exceptional flavor, and oftentimes the apples would be regarded as valuable as gold.
-Though the apples were revered, the variety’s downfall quickly came during the 18th century due to political unrest, post-war fruit tree taxes, and newer, modern European varieties being introduced that produced faster crops for sale in the market.
-With their slow-growing nature, Candil apples became reserved as specialty variety that was cultivated on a much smaller scale.
-In the modern-day, Candil apples have found a new home in the Pacific Northwest of the United States, where they are cultivated as a rare variety and are primarily consumed fresh, out-of-hand.
+This late-season apple is known by many different names, with Candil being a predominately English term.
+It is also Candil Sinap, Kandil, and Kandil Sinap, with sinap sometimes spelled sinop.
+As with its history, the origins of the apple's name has varied references that roughly translates to mean the "lamp" or "apple of Sinop."
+Sinap is named after the Sinop Peninsula on the Black Sea.
+The word Kandil translates to mean lamp, symbolizing the most prized varieties in eastern Europe and central Asia, being highly exported into Moscow and St. Petersburg in Russia.
+The fruits were favored for their unique shape and exceptional flavor, and oftentimes, the apples would be regarded as valuable as gold.
+Though the apples were revered, the variety's downfall quickly came during the 18th century due to political unrest, post-war fruit tree taxes, and newer, modern European varieties being introduced that produced faster crops for sale in the market.
+With their slow-growing nature, Candil apples became reserved as a specialty variety that was cultivated on a much smaller scale.
+In the modern-day, Candil apples have found a new home in the Pacific Northwest of the United States, where they are cultivated as a rare variety and are primarily consumed fresh, out of hand.

 Nutritional Value